Elizabeth Ness MacBean Ross: Early life and family

 Elizabeth Ness MacBean Ross was born in Hampstead, London, to Scottish parents.
 Her father, Donald Alexander MacBean Ross (1849–1893), manager of the London branch of the Commercial Bank of Scotland, was originally from Inverness, while her mother, Elizabeth Wilson Ross (née Ness) was from Tain.

 When her father died, they moved to her mother's family in Tain, where she attended Tain Royal Academy.
 She went on to study medicine at Queen Margaret College, Glasgow, in 1896.
 This was some two years after Marion Gilchrist, the first woman to qualify in medicine from a university in Scotland, had graduated.
-Ross graduated with an MB ChB in 1901.
+Ross graduated with an MB ChB in 1901./ After graduating was made a Fellow of the Royal Society of Tropical Medicine.

 Lucy, one of Ross's sisters, also graduated in medicine and became a doctor in York.
 James Ness MacBean Ross, her brother, became a naval doctor and was awarded the Military Cross and bar and the Croix de Guerre during the First World War.

 Early career

 After graduation Ross worked in Tain and then as a medical officer on the Scottish island of Colonsay.
 She then spent eighteen months in practice in East Ham in London.
 She accepted a post in Isfahan province as assistant to an Armenian physician in the city of Isfahan before setting up in practice on her own.
 Returning on leave to the UK she passed the examination to gain the Diploma in Tropical Medicine.
 On her return to Persia, she met Samsam al-Saltane (1846–1930), prime minister of Persia and at his suggestion began to work with Bakhtiari people of south west Persia.

 Adopting their customs and their dress, she became integrated to such an extent that she was made an honorary chief of the Bakhtiari.
-She wrote a book describing her experience among them, A Lady Doctor in Bakhtiari Land, which was published posthumously with her brother James as editor.
+She wrote a memoir describing her experience among them, A Lady Doctor in Bakhtiari Land, which was published posthumously with her brother James as editor.
 In this, she provided "first-hand information as to the life, the point of view, and the changing conditions among these virile, if unstable, tribesmen."

 In 1913, she successfully applied for a job as a ship's surgeon on the SS Nigaristan to work her way home.
 She subsequently became ship's surgeon on the Glasgow Line SS Glenlogan, a post which took her to India and Japan before she returned to Isfahan in 1914.